 - Are they neutered?

 If you visit us in store we will weigh your pet for you and give you our feedback on how much they should weigh and how much to feed.

-Age is important as there are a few life stages the you feed differently for - mainly young dogs puppies & kittens will eat and need so much more than an adult of the same breed.
+Age is important as there are a few life stages you'll need to feed differently for - mainly young dogs, puppies & kittens will eat and need so much more than an adult of the same breed.

 We start by offering a single protein - We use chicken in a lot that we do as it is a very appropriate and accessible meat.
 A chicken to us represents a great meal for the size of animal we are generally feeding.
 A chicken is a totally feasible meal for a Dog, Cat or Fox - ask yourself if they could catch it would they? the Chicken is minced and it contains bone.